panpf/zoomimage/docs/wiki/offset.md

 > * [ZoomState].zoomable is equivalent to [ZoomImageView].zoomable
 > * [ZoomState].subsampling is equivalent to [ZoomImageView].subsampling

-ZoomImage supports one-finger drag, two-finger drag, inertial swipe, and the `offset()` method to move the image.
+ZoomImage supports one-finger drag, inertial swipe, and the `offset()` method to move the image.

 ### offset()